 - A credit check is performed to determine eligibility for a Direct Graduate PLUS loan.
 We strongly encourage applicants to request credit reports from all three credit reporting agencies.
 Please carefully review the credit reports to ensure eligibility requirements are met.
 Applicants with an adverse credit history should start working on resolving these issues before school starts.
 Learn more!.

 - The Annual Credit Report website offers free credit reports.
 Additionally, applicants can request individualize credit reports from the following reporting agencies:

-Step 4: What to expect after you submit the FAFSA.
+What to expect after you submit the FAFSA

 - Applicants who complete an electronic application can check the status online after submission.
 Applicants can also verify the status of their FAFSA application by contacting the Federal Student Aid Information Center.

 - The Office of Federal Student Aid will send applicants a summary of their FAFSA, known as the Student Aid Report (SAR), within three days to three weeks after their FAFSA is submitted.
 Applicants should review their SAR carefully to ensure that all the information is correct.
 The SAR will allow you to make any required changes or updates.

 - The Office of Federal Student Aid will provide the SAR data to the school(s) listed in the FAFSA once the FAFSA has been processed.
 Each school will use this information to calculate the aid needed to attend their institution.

 - The Financial Aid Office may contact an applicant for additional information.
 If information is requested, applicants need to respond within two weeks of the original request.
 An award letter cannot be processed until all required documents are received.

 - LMU Financial Aid is responsible for sending students an award letter.
 The letter provides an estimated cost of attendance and applicants award eligibility, and includes instructions about how to accept awards.

 - Please note: Applicants need to notify the Loyola Law School Office of Admissions if their current address and/or phone number(s) change.